-CHEFS monthly virtual research roundtables are an informal chance to check in, share updates, trade suggestions, ask questions and bounce ideas around.
-No prep needed—just a chance to meet up and talk CHEFS for an hour.
-Upcoming dates:
+Our virtual research roundtables are an informal chance to check in, share updates, trade suggestions, ask questions and bounce ideas around.
+No prep needed—just a chance to meet up and talk CHEFS for an hour:

-Meeting invites (with Zoom link and meeting password) are sent out via the CHEFS JISC list.
+Research roundtable meeting invites (with Zoom link and meeting password) will be sent out shortly via the CHEFS JISC list.
 Not joined the JISC list yet?
 See information on the very bottom of each CHEFS webpage.
-In the meantime, please email me directly (email@example.com) if you’d like me to forward a meeting invite.
+In the meantime, please email me directly (firstname.lastname@example.org) if you’d like me to forward a meeting invite.